 Bulldozing roads to nowhere on the banks of the Limpopo River

-A depressing scene… Clearance of the indigenous vegetation and road construction proceeds unchecked at the 3,500 Ha North Site of the MMSEZ at Antonvilla farm located on the banks of the Limpopo River adjacent to the Musina Baobab Nature Reserve, despite the fact that the site has never been designated as a Special Economic Zone and other gross irregularities connected to Environmental Authorisation.
+A depressing scene… Clearance of the indigenous vegetation and road construction proceed unchecked at the 3,500 Ha North Site of the MMSEZ at Antonvilla farm located on the banks of the Limpopo River, adjacent to the Musina Baobab Nature Reserve - despite the fact that the site has never been designated as a Special Economic Zone and the gross irregularities connected to environmental authorisation for the development.

 Vegetation clearance and road construction proceeding at the so-called “North Site of the Musina-Makhado Special Economic Zone”

-Photograph from tweet by MMSEZ on X, December 14 2023
+Photograph sourced from MMSEZ social media post on X, December 14 2023

-Photograph from tweet by MMSEZ on X, December 14 2023
+Photograph sourced from MMSEZ social media post on X, December 14 2023

 Previous